MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/setting-up-a-xamarin-cross-platform-solution.md

 ms.date: 03/27/2017
 ---

-# Part 3 - Setting Up A Xamarin Cross Platform Solution
+# Part 3 - Setting Up A Xamarin Cross-Platform Solution

 Regardless of what platforms are being used, Xamarin projects all use the same solution file format (the Visual Studio **.sln** file format).
 Solutions